kh-khalil/to-do-angularV19/README.md

 # TaskManager
+In this project I am implementing a Signal Store accompanied with using the new rxResource and Linked Signals from Angualr V19

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.0.1.

 ## Development server